ultrix3x/JResourceLoader/README.md

   This means that the resource has been loaded with the help of jQuery.ajax
 * web/xhr
   The resource has been loaded by using XMLHttpRequest
+* web/direct
+  The resource has been loaded directly without the use of the resource loader.
+This is used by images for browser that is not compatible with the loading requirements used by the loader.
 * cache
   The resource was taken from the cache (i.e. localStorage or sessionStorage)
 * notloaded/test
   The resource has not been loaded since the test returned true

+##### options.mediaType
+This attribute is set by the system to identify which type of image that has been loaded.

 ## ResourceLoader.getVersion()
 Returns a string with the current version of ResourceLoader

+## ResourceLoader.loadImage(src, options)

+### Arguments

+#### src
+The argument src identifies which source file should be loaded.
+The url can be prefixed with either png!, gif!, jpeg!, jpe! or jpg! to force the loading as an image.
+The prefix is useful when files are loaded from repositories where the files extension isn't always available.

+#### options
+In the options argument there are several arguments collected in a common object that is passed to the load function.

+For a specification of the available options please see the function load

+## ResourceLoader.loadImages(options)
+This function loops through all image elements on the page and looks for the
+### Arguments

+#### src
+The argument src identifies which source file should be loaded.
+The url can be prefixed with either js! or css! to force the loading as a script or a style.
+The prefix i useful when files are loaded from repositories where the files extension isn't always .js or .css.

+#### options
+In the options argument there are several arguments collected in a common object that is passed to the load function.

+For a specification of the generic options please see the function load

+##### options.attributeName
+The attributeName defaults to 'resource'.

+This is used to locate images that should use the resource loader to load the content.

+To activate image loading set the attribute 'data-resource-src' to the url that is to be used by the image.
+The 'resource' part of this attributes name can be changed by this property.
+If options.attributeName is set to 'zxcv' then the loader will look for an attribute called 'data-zxcv-src'.

+## ResourceLoader.stopImageLoading()
+Stops the interval started by loadImages.

 ## Usage